 The program consists of didactic coursework and research credits consistent with the Graduate College guidelines.
-A minimum of 72 credit hours must be completed to satisfy the Graduate College requirements.
-Of these, students are required to complete a minimum of 32 credits of didactic coursework and an additional 12 hours of electives.
-The remaining 28 credit hours may be elected as either research credits or additional course work.
+A minimum of 72 credit hours must be completed to satisfy the Graduate College requirements for the Doctor of Philosophy degree.
+Of these, students are required to complete a minimum of 22 credits of didactic coursework consisting of required courses and electives listed below.
+The remaining 50 credit hours may be research credits, seminars and/or additional course work.

 |BIOS:5120||Design and Analysis of Experiments of Biomedical Studies*||3 sh|

 |Students will register each semester for seminar: PHAR:6710.|